haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 This is like Tabs in other IDE's.
 We can see the opened files in vim using this plugin.
 By default, we have to use `:ls` to see opened buffers.
-So this plugin makes very convenient to see the opened files as tabs.
+So this plugin makes it very convenient to see the opened files as tabs.

-Vim has slightly concept regarding the Tabs, compared to other IDE's.
+Vim has slightly different concept regarding the Tabs, compared to other IDE's.
 Vim has support for tabs by default.
-That tab is different from the one we are considered with the normal IDE's.
-Actually the difference is the vim tabs are a collection of open buffers(or files.).
-So we can consider it as grouping of tabs in other IDE context.
+That tab is different from the normal IDE's Tabs.
+Actually the difference is that the vim tabs are a collection of opened buffers(or files.).
+So we can consider it as group of tabs in other IDE context.

-But most of the time we only required one vim tab and set of opened buffers(fiels.).
+But most of the time we only required one vim tab and set of opened buffers(files.).
 MinibuferExplorar help you to see those opened buffers as a virtual tabs.
 See the bellow screen.

 .. image:: /images/minibufexplorer.jpg
     :height: 356px
     :width: 90%

 You can use `CTRL + h/j/k/l` or `CTRL + w` to navigate around the different split windows and the mini buffer Explorer.
 Try out that right away.
+To open a hidden buffer in vertical split, just go in to the MinibuferExplorer and choose corresponding file buffer(You can use normal `hj` keys to move through different tabs ) and press `v`, to open it in vertical split window.
+Press `s` to show this in horizontal split window.

 Back to `Topics`_